juliepranger/momentfeed/README.md

 # meet me
 Hey there!
 This is a little Angular application I made to allow people a chance to get to know me via my Instagram feed.
-Due to the updates to the Instagram API (since I played with it last), this will be a Sandbox-mode app, and as such, is far more limited in scope than if this was a production-ready and approved by Instagram.
+Due to the updates to the Instagram API (since I played with it last), this will be a Sandbox-mode app, and as such, is far more limited in scope than if this was a production-ready app approved by Instagram.

 This project assumes you have npm, gulp, and python ready to go on your local machine.
 If you do not, please install those first.